On Liu morphisms in non-Archimedean geometry: Introduction

 \subsection{Acknowledgments}

 I would like to thank Yanbo Fang for discussions, Jérôme Poineau for comments on the draft and Michael Temkin for answering questions about locally affinoid algebras.
 I am indebted to the anonymous referee for many valuable suggestions and especially for pointing out several mistakes in the original version of the manuscript.
+I would like to thank Marco Maculan for pointing out a mistake in the original \cref{thm:Liumoreq}.